U.S. would welcome Japan air patrols in South China Sea

 "This is a logical outgrowth of Abe's push for a more robust and proactive military.
 It is also a substantial departure from JSDF's customary operations," said Grant Newsham, a research fellow at the Japan Forum for Strategic Studies and a former U.S. Marine liaison officer to Japan's military.

-Newsham said sending surveillance aircraft to the South China Sea would allow Japan to deepen its military ties with countries like the Philippines, one of Abe's goals to counter China's growing naval power.
+Newsham said sending surveillance aircraft to the South China Sea would allow Japan to deepen its military ties with nations like the Philippines, one of Abe's goals to counter China's growing naval power.

-China has outlined the scope of its claims with reference to a so-called nine-dash line on its maps that takes in about 90 percent of the South China Sea.
+Beijing has outlines the scope of its claims with reference to a so-called nine-dash line that takes in about 90 percent of the South China Sea on Chinese maps.

-"The alleged nine-dash line, which doesn’t comport with international rules and norms, standards, laws, creates a situation down there, which is unnecessary friction," said Thomas.
+"The alleged nine dash line, which doesn’t comport with international rules and norms, standards, laws, creates a situation down there, which is unnecessary friction," said Thomas, the U.S. navy commander.

 The Scarborough Shoal near the Philippines is one flashpoint in the South China Sea.
-The Philippines complains that China has kept its fishermen from waters around the shoal.
-Thomas said Japan could help the Philippines with equipment and training.
+Manila has complained that China has kept its fishermen from fishing in the waters around the shoal.
+Thomas said Japan could aid the Philippines with equipment and training.

 "For the Philippines, the issue is one of capacity.
-For the Japanese that is a perfect niche for them to help, not just in equipment, but in training and operations," he said.
+For the Japanese that is a perfect niche for them to help, not just in equipment, but in training and operations," the U.S. Seventh Fleet commander said.

-Philippine Defense Secretary Voltaire Tuvera Gazmin met Japanese Defense Minister Gen Nakatani in Tokyo on Thursday, and they signed a memorandum on cooperation that includes military exchanges, training and defense technology and equipment.

-Gazim told Nakatani that "common security concerns provide an opportunity to deepen defense cooperation".

 Centered around the USS George Washington carrier battle group with its home port in Japan, the U.S. Seventh Fleet includes some 80 vessels, 140 aircraft and 40,000 sailors making it the most powerful naval force in the western Pacific.